 A: This is a two-part solution.
-The city of Mitchell, along with private landowners, government agencies and nongovernment agencies like Ducks Unlimited, Pheasants Forever, and Friends of Firesteel are working on creating land used for filtration and phosphorous absorption.
+The city of Mitchell, along with private landowners, government agencies, and nongovernment agencies like Ducks Unlimited, Pheasants Forever, and Friends of Firesteel are working on creating land used for filtration and phosphorous absorption.
 This will take the form of wetlands, sediment ponds, buffer strips, no-till farming, conservation easements, and so much more.
-The city recently purchased the Kelley Property which they are using approximately 150 acres of land around the creek to turn into wetlands to help absorb the phosphorous.
-These wetlands can then be cut and removed periodically.
-This effort will start construction work in the spring of 2022.
-Additionally, there is work occurring to extend wetlands further towards Lake Mitchell and even further into the West end of Lake Mitchell.
+The city purchased the Kelley Property which they are using approximately 37 acres of land around the creek to turn into wetlands to help absorb the phosphorous.
+The wetlands can then be cut or burned periodically.
+The wetland project will start construction work in 2022 and be completed in 2023.
+Additionally, there is work occurring to extend wetlands further toward Lake Mitchell and even into the West end of Lake Mitchell.
 The in-lake work is needed to remove the phosphorous built over the past 90+ years.
 The sediment is at full concentration level and needs to be removed.
+Based on a recent study by Dakota Wesleyan University Chemistry Students, low to high functioning wetlands, along with a 50 percent removal of sediment from the lake will have a 200 to 600 parts per billion reduction on the average phosphorus level within the lake.
+This would bring the average phosphorous levels in the lake down to between 200 to 600 parts per billion.

-Q: How will the phosphorous laden sediment be removed from Lake Mitchell?
+Q: How will the phosphorous-laden sediment be removed from Lake Mitchell?